department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/product-outline.md

 ---
 name: Product Outline
 about: Use this template for outlining your new product or proposed chahges to exsiting products or features.
 title: Product Outline for <insert product or feature name>
 labels: Needs refining
+assignees: ''

 ---

 # Initiative Brief Template